About Humans Are Not Broken, Latest in Paleo, Angelo Coppola

 Latest in Paleo is the podcast I created, produce, and host, and is distributed by the 5by5 Broadcasting Network.
 Here it is on iTunes.
 I think of it as being at the intersection of scientific evidence and evolutionary clues left to us by our ancestors.

 Paleo is a unique approach to nutrition and fitness — and I think it’s fair to say Latest in Paleo is a unique approach to podcasting.

 It’s here to help keep you:

-- informed about the latest health news, along with some commentary from an admittedly biased, evolutionary perspective
+- informed about the latest health news, along with my commentary.

 About the same time I started doing Paleo, Angelo Coppola began producing his Latest in Paleo podcast.
 This well-made show examines current news stories regarding health, diet, and fitness.
 It’s one of my favorite podcasts, and I listen to it as soon as it shows up on my player.